Peterson AFB is pleased to offer its military members a Career Skills Program.

 Career Skills Programs (CSPs) are apprenticeships, on-the-job training (OJT), job shadowing, employment skills training, and internships that offer skills training opportunities to regular Air Force and Air Force Reserve Airmen (officers and enlisted) preparing to transition from military to civilian employment.

 Eligible Airmen can seek out apprenticeships, on-the-job training (OJT), job shadowing, employment skills training, or internships with private sector employers and then submit an application through AFVEC requesting approval to participate in the CSP.

-The application is processed and then forwarded to the ETS Chief (Education Center) to verify if the employer/program is an eligible provider per DoDI 1322.29, Enclosure 4.
+The application is processed and then forwarded to the Education and Training Services (ETS) Chief to verify if the employer/program is an eligible provider per DoDI 1322.29, Enclosure 4.

 If the partner is an approved provider, the application is forwarded to the Unit Commander for approval/denial of the Airman’s participation in the program.
 If the employer/program is not an eligible provider, the application is disapproved and the Airman is notified.

 Airmen sign a Memorandum of Participation (MoP) outlining their participation in the CSP, which includes the requirement to report accountability, comply with military training requirement, and maintain military standards.

 In addition, Airmen may participate in CSP training opportunity programs located on Fort Carson Army Post.
 Programs available are: United Association Veterans in Piping (VIP) Program, Warrior Training Advancement Course (WARTAC), Hiring Our Heroes, and CDL Career Skills Program.